WencesLlobet/how-are-code-design-ideas-like/README.md

 This packages communicate to each other, they may hide some information to their outside users (data), they can also hide some implementation details (logic).

+##  Coupling is when packages comunicate more than necesary.
-##  Coupling: If packages comunicate more than necesary they can be re-factored into a better design.
+#### If packages comunicate more than necesary they can be re-factored into a better design.

 - 📦🧶📦 - too coupled Classes/Files
 - 📦🧶📦 - too coupled Functions